chensvm/FED/1_sentence_classification_baseline_with_nltk/readme.md

 ---

 method:
-Get all sentences from news in between two meeting dates.
+1.Get all news articles in between two meeting dates.
+2.Split articles into sentences.
-Remove sentences with past reference.
+3.Remove articles and sentences with past reference.
-Classify senteces into positive and negative polarity.
+4.Classify articles and sentences into positive and negative polarity.
+5.Use articles OR sentences to predict rate.
 If pos - neg > threshold, predict rise.
 If neg - pos > threshold, predict fall.
 Else, predict maintain.

-> accuracy: 0.189 on testing data
+> accuracy on testing data:
+> 0.189 (11/58) using classified sentences, threshold:50
+> 0.448 (26/58) using classified articles, threshold:2
+> 0.379 (22/58) using classified articles, threshold:1

+> accuracy on training data:
+> 0.352 (12/34) using classified sentences, threshold:50
+> 0.264 (9/34) using classified articles, threshold:2
+> 0.352 (12/34) using classified articles, threshold:1

 ---